Tenari/non-fiction/common-errors.md

 Error: It is never right to do violence.

-Truth: Just War doctrine is correct.
+Truth: [Just War doctrine](https://www.infogalactic.com/info/Just_war_theory) is correct.
 Self defense is moral.
 Defense of the innocent is moral.
 All these make violence sometimes right.

+### Racism

+Error: You should never judge a person or group by their race.

+Truth: You should always take into account as much information as is reasonable when making [judgements](#judgement).

 ### Voting